-Both Uber® and Lyft® provide liability coverage for their drivers, and the companies have adopted very similar policies, with coverage that varies depending on when the accident occurs:
+Both Uber and Lyft provide liability coverage for their drivers, and the companies have adopted very similar policies, with coverage that varies depending on when the accident occurs:

-The first thing you should do after a car accident is get the names, contact information, and insurance details of everyone involved, and ask any witnesses for their contact information, too.
+The first thing to do after a car accident is get the names, contact information, and insurance details of everyone involved, and ask any witnesses for their contact information, too.
 Next, take as many pictures of the accident scene, the vehicles, and anything else relevant to the accident—from as many angles as you can—before you leave the scene.

-Uber® and Lyft®—and the rideshare-by-app marketplace—are well-established, but legal issues related to these services are still being worked out in the courts.
+Uber and Lyft—and the rideshare-by-app marketplace—are well-established, but legal issues related to these services are still being worked out in the courts.

 If the ride sharing driver was responsible for the accident, you can try to argue that the ride sharing company shares some level of blame for the crash, but this is a murky strategy.
-Uber® and Lyft® have worked extremely hard to maintain that Uber® and Lyft® drivers are independent contractors, not employees, but it's unclear whether or not these companies can continue to shield themselves behind this argument, especially in the face of legislative efforts to have drivers classified as employees.
+Uber and Lyft have worked extremely hard to maintain that Uber and Lyft drivers are independent contractors, not employees, but it's unclear whether or not these companies can continue to shield themselves behind this argument, especially in the face of legislative efforts to have drivers classified as employees.

-In any case, keep in mind that because recovery against Uber® or Lyft® insurance coverage is probably an option for you—whether through the company's $1 million liability coverage, or through its $1 million UIM coverage—if you're injured in an accident where the ride-share driver was at fault, going after the company directly is probably a last (and hopefully unnecessary) resort.
+In any case, keep in mind that because recovery against Uber or Lyft insurance coverage is probably an option for you—whether through the company's $1 million liability coverage, or through its $1 million UIM coverage—if you're injured in an accident where the ride-share driver was at fault, going after the company directly is probably a last (and hopefully unnecessary) resort.

-If you're involved in a traffic accident with an Uber® or Lyft® driver, especially if your losses are significant, you might want to discuss your situation with a car accident lawyer.
+If you're involved in a traffic accident with an Uber or Lyft driver, especially if your losses are significant, you might want to discuss your situation with a car accident lawyer.